RolfBly/gv2ax/readme.md

 Gv2ax lets you use Getty Vocabularies AAT as a built-in authority file in Adlib collection management software.

-Gb2ax is a webservice built in Python 3.7 and Flask.
+`Gv2ax.py` is a module for `service_adlibug.py`.
+Together they're a webservice.
+They're built in Python 3.7 and Flask.
 This repository makes it an open source project and allows for easier deployment.

 For more information, see templates/index_content_en.html (English) or templates/index_content_nl.html (Dutch)